 Lenders usually do not require a home inspection to get a loan, but you should still get an inspection before you buy a property.
 During a home inspection, an inspector will go through the home and look for potential problems.
-They will test electrical systems, make sure the roofing is safe and in good shape, make sure appliances are working and much more.
-After the inspection closes, the inspector will give you a full report and a list of problems they found in the home (if any).
+They will test electrical systems, make sure the roofing is safe and in good shape, make sure appliances are working.
+After the inspection is finished, the inspector will give you a full report and a list of problems they found in the home (if any).
 When you receive your inspection results, go over each item line by line and look for major issues.
 If a home has a serious health hazard (like lead paint or mold), ask the seller to correct the problem before you close.
-If you cannot reach an agreement, you may want to move on and consider other options.
-Read over your inspection results with your agent and ask whether they noticed any major red flags.
+Keep in mind in competitive markets seller's will be less likely to make repairs.
+Read over your inspection results and then give us a call so we can discuss any major red flags we noticed.
 Bear in mind that you will be liable for any major repairs after your sale closes.
 A clogged toilet or a sink that does not drain are not major issues.
-However, if your home inspection reveals an expensive problem (like cracks in the foundation or poorly installed windows), you may want to reconsider the purchase.
+However, if your home inspection reveals an expensive problem (like cracks in the foundation or poorly installed windows), you may want to consider the cost of repairs versus the purchase price to determine if this is still a good price for you, or do you need to renegotiate.

-It is common for homebuyers to include a home inspection contingency in their purchase offer.
+It is common for us to include a home inspection contingency in our buyer's purchase offer.
 A contingency gives buyers the option to back out of a purchase (or negotiate repairs) without losing their earnest money deposit if the home inspection reveals major issues with the home.
+However, in a seller's market some buyer's may waive their inspection and that is a discussion that we will have with you on weighing the pros and cons of waiving it.